 The Perhentian Islands are approximately 19 km off the coast of northeastern Malaysia.
 The archipelago is also a marine reserve, which means that fishing, collecting coral, and littering are strictly prohibited.
 To enter you have to pay 30 RM per person before you board the boats.

 How to go to the Perhentian Islands?

-The only way to get there is getting a boat from Kuala Besut, which takes about one hour.
-An open return ticket costs 70 RM, however, if you only want to buy one way it will cost 40 RM.
-This doesn’t include the 30Rm you have to pay to enter the Marine reserve.
+The only way to get there is to get a boat from Kuala Besut, which takes about one hour.
+An open return ticket costs 70 RM; however if you only want to buy one way it will cost 40 RM.
+This doesn’t include the 30Rm you must pay to enter the Marine reserve.

 How is the boat trip to the Perhentian Islands?